denismospanov/ToDoList/README.md

 # To Do List

 ## Project Overview
-A simple to-do list where items can be added, and removed by clicking on it.
+A stylized to-do list where items can be added, and completed tasks can be removed by clicking on it.

 ## How to Run